Privacy-Preserving Community Detection for Locally Distributed Multiple Networks: Additional numerical analysis and results

-We conduct the following simulation to show the effect of heterogeneity. \paragraph{Network-generation.} In Theorem \ref{oneshot-theory}, we show that the eigen-gap (i.e., $\lambda_{{\min}}(Q)$) divided by the heterogeneity of connectivity matrices (i.e., $\mathcal H$ in Assumption \ref{balb}) can affect the estimation accuracy of the proposed algorithm theoretically.
+We conduct the following simulation to show the effect of heterogeneity. \paragraph{Network-generation.} In Theorem \ref{oneshot-theory}, we show that the eigen-gap (i.e., $\lambda_{{\min}}(Q)$) divided by the heterogeneity of connectivity matrices (i.e., $\mathcal H$ in Definition \ref{balb}) can affect the estimation accuracy of the proposed algorithm theoretically.
 The heterogeneity can lead to either accuracy gain or loss, depending on the model structure of the network.
-To illustrate this phenomenon numerically, we consider the following two models for demonstrating the curses of heterogeneity and the blessings of heterogeneity, respectively. \begin{itemize} \item \emph{Model I (Curses of heterogeneity).} We fix $K=2$, $L=12$, $q,q'=0.8$ and let $n$ vary from 20 to 400.
+To illustrate this phenomenon numerically, we consider the following two models for demonstrating the effect of heterogeneity. \begin{itemize} \item \emph{Model I.} We fix $K=2$, $L=m=12$, $q,q'=0.8$ and let $n$ vary from 20 to 400.
 The communities are balanced.
 The networks are generated from multi-layer SBMs and equally belong to the following four different classes,

 with { }\\ For this model, one can imagine that larger $\alpha$ indicates larger heterogeneity but a similar level of signal strength (eigen-gap).
-Therefore, larger $\alpha$ leads to larger scaled heterogeneity (i.e., eigen-gap divided by heterogeneity; see the discussions after Theorem \ref{oneshot-theory} for the details).
+Therefore, larger $\alpha$ leads to larger effective heterogeneity (i.e., eigen-gap divided by heterogeneity; see the discussions after Theorem \ref{oneshot-theory} for the details).
 This is verified in Figure \ref{curseofhet}(a).

-\item \emph{Model II (Blessings of heterogeneity).} We fix $K=2$, $L=12$, $q,q'=0.8$ and let $n$ vary from 20 to 400.
+\item \emph{Model II.} We fix $K=2$, $L=m=12$, $q,q'=0.8$ and let $n$ vary from 20 to 400.
 The communities are balanced.
 Similar to \citet{arroyo2021inference}, the networks are generated from SBMs and equally belong to the following four different classes, with {

 }\\ For this model, larger $\alpha$ indicates larger heterogeneity but stronger signal strength (eigen-gap).
-Thus, the composite effects lead to larger $\alpha$ corresponding to smaller scaled heterogeneity.
+Thus, the composite effects lead to larger $\alpha$ corresponding to smaller effective heterogeneity.
 See Figure \ref{blessofhet}(a) for the illustration. \end{itemize}